jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Dedication

 _This book is dedicated to the middle class.
 Clinging to Industrial Age tools, habits, and ways of life has squeezed us for decades.
 The open-source community has already built the tools of the Internet Age that will return us to prosperity—if we just reach out and grab them._

-## Book Series

-_Techvolution: On the Origin of Technological Species_ presents a new way of understanding human civilization.
-It showcases how the human story is driven not by our beliefs or ideologies, but by the technologies we create and use.
-The journey from recognizing our technological nature to building a better world happens as we transform three interconnected realms: individual identity, political discourse, and economic systems.

-**Book I—A New Identity:** This foundational work introduces a "technological identity"—the idea that we humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general, interact with the world.
-While we have names for our nationality, ethnicity, employment, and politics, we lack consciousness of our technological nature.

-Consider a person named Maria who is labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread, and she sells DVDs for a living.
-Because technological evolution is about to make physical media discs obsolete, her personal networks and knowledge base are now of questionable value.

-Yet, we have no name for this identity that might upend her life.
-This is but one example of why, from power tools to smartphones, our technological choices not only shape what we can do but who we should see in the mirror.
-Only then will we stop using biological instincts to live in a technological ecosystem.

-**Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our toolsets from ideological constraints.
-Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red-blooded American."
-These artificial divisions prevent us from combining technologies in optimal ways.

-Mixed Ideological Politics teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
-This new political philosophy prevents any ideology from blinding us to any worthy technology.
-In essence, this book is about learning political moderation in the modern age.

-**Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
-Nature shows us the way.
-Her diverse biological species create collaborative ecosystems through simple rules of interaction.
-Bumblebee Economics applies this wisdom to our technological world.
-While we have already developed some open-source and interoperable technologies like USB and Bluetooth, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.

-The goal is to create an ecosystem similar to Apple's, but more decentralized and dynamic: imagine medical records seamlessly flowing between a doctor's office, pharmacy, and your smartphone.
-All this via independent, yet standardized, programs that can evolve independently.
-Like bees and flowers co-evolving in a symbiotic relationship, this framework would enable technologies to adapt and grow, with users benefiting from increasingly capable and interconnected systems.
-With this approach, we can finally move on from the Industrial Age's mass-production mindset and embrace the era of mass collaboration in the Internet Age.

-`Understand yourself → Learn to use different tools → Work effectively with others`

 ## Opening Quotes